Hands Like Houses: Dissonants (2015–2017)

 In 2015 Hands Like Houses performed on Silverstein's Discovering the Waterfront 10 Year Anniversary Tour, alongside Beartooth, Major League and My Iron Lung.
 Prior to beginning the tour, the band recorded a new standalone single "I Am" with Erik Ron at Grey Area Studios in LA.
 On 12 March, the band teased a 30-second clip of a video clip for "I Am", produced by Megan Thompson, with the single to be released on 17 March.
 However, the band released the music video two days early on YouTube.
-The band entered the studio in March, recording their third album with James Paul Wisner (Underoath, Paramore, Go Radio, The Getaway Plan) in St Cloud, FL.
+The band entered the studio in March, recording their third album with James Paul Wisner (Underoath, Paramore, Go Radio, The Getaway Plan) in St Cloud, Florida.
 The album was released by Rise Records and UNFD, and was originally given a tentative release set for October 2015.
 The band toured on that year's Vans Warped Tour.
 They debuted a new song "New Romantics" as part of their set.
 Hands Like Houses appeared on the UK's renowned Download Festival in mid-June, as well as the entire US Vans Warped Tour in June–August.
 In addition, they have been announced as main support for Enter Shikari's Australian leg of The Mindsweep World Tour.

-On 11 August the band announced via Facebook that their new album is called Dissonants and will be released some time this October, and also announced a world tour.
+On 11 August the band announced via Facebook that their third album Dissonants would be released in October, and also announced a world tour.
 The band released the second single from Dissonants, "New Romantics", previously debuted while the band was on Warped Tour, in October.
 The band later debuted two new songs while on their Dissonants World Tour, "Glasshouse" and "Perspectives".
-In December, Hands Like Houses filled in for The Ghost Inside on the "Big Ass Tour" with A Day to Remember, The Amity Affliction, and Motionless in White after members of The Ghost Inside were injured in a bus crash.
+In December, Hands Like Houses filled in for The Ghost Inside on the "Big Ass Tour" with A Day to Remember, The Amity Affliction, and Motionless in White after members of the Ghost Inside were injured in a bus crash.
 Later that month they announced pre-orders for their album would go on sale.

 Dissonants was then released on 26 February 2016.
-A few days later, the band also announced that they will be joining Northlane and In Hearts Wake on their The Equinox Tour in Australia in June 2016.
-They also supported Northlane on their Intuition Tour in Australia in May 2017, and once again performed on the Warped Tour in the US in the summer of 2017.
+A few days later, the band also announced that they would be joining Northlane and In Hearts Wake on their The Equinox Tour in Australia in June 2016.
+They also supported Northlane on their Intuition Tour in Australia in May 2017, and once again performed on the Warped Tour in the US in mid-2017.
 On 15 June 2017, the band released a standalone single "Drift" and announced that they had signed to Hopeless Records worldwide excluding Australia and New Zealand, where their partnership with UNFD continues.